Seiya Suzuki Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Seiya Suzuki (.341 slugging percentage in past 10 games, including zero home run), battle starter Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+On Wednesday, Seiya Suzuki (on the back of going 1-for-3 with an RBI) and the Chicago Cubs play the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
+First pitch is at 12:35 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Pirates.
+In his previous game he had a one-hit performance (1-for-3) against the Pirates.

 Seiya Suzuki Game Info & Props vs. the Pirates